Study Hall Educational Foundation, India

 The Challenge

-According to The World Factbook, 22% of Indians earn less than $1.90/day.
-While the population is also very young, with 50% under 25 years old, there is a shortage of qualified teachers and it is common for government schools to have classes with up to 120 students.
-One-third of the world's child brides (5 million girls) are in India and 1 million girls are killed in the womb through selective termination.
+The population is very young with 50% under 25 years old.
+There is a shortage of qualified teachers, and it is common for government schools to have classes with up to 120 students.
+One-third of the world's child brides (5 million girls) are in India, and 1 million girls are killed in the womb through selective termination.
 50% of married women report domestic violence.

 The Solution: SHEF Programs